randomcuriouscode/minerva-rails/README.md

 Features for future consideration:

-- Error handling for badly formed requests
+- Error handling for badly formed requests on the back end
+	- currently just returns the default rails 500 interal server error.
 - Unit tests using `factory_girl_rails` and `faker` for random data
 - More search options: different query ids, complex queries, whole string match
-- Column ordering on journal entry listview
+- User-Defined column ordering on journal entry listview
 - More CSS for pretty UI
-- TBD

 Ruby on Rails